 - The Fairborn Parks office at Community Park is CLOSED.

-- ALL City Parks are still OPEN at this time, however, ALL Public Playgrounds are now CLOSED.
+- ALL City Parks are still OPEN at this time.

-- All Parks & Recreation programs and activities are canceled until May 1, 2020.
+- All Parks & Recreation programs and activities are canceled until further notice.

-- All tennis courts, basketball courts, dog park, fitness courts/equipment, and the disc golf course are closed at this time.
+- All basketball courts, fitness courts/equipment, and playgrounds are OPEN.

 - Building Permits can be filed online: http://bit.ly/fairbornpermits OR you can contact 937-754-3050 for assistance.